I’m going to make a claim and then attempt to persuade you to believe it. I can’t make you believe me, but I hope to do so.

 If persuasion allows the free expression of ideas, what is the opposite of persuasion?
 I suggest the opposite of persuasion is coercion, belittlement, and bullying.

-Coercion, belittlement, and bullying are not really opposites of persuasion because they also persuade.
+Coercion, belittlement, and bullying aren't really opposites of persuasion because they also persuade.
 But they’re abuses of persuasion, so I’ll call them “effective-opposites” of persuasion, or just “opposites” for short.

 Where in society do we find the “opposite” of persuasion?
 Such is found in the recently evolving “Cancel Culture” spreading across the country.